Open Data Hub logo

 Import example notebooks

 To get started with customizing your models, you can run provided example notebooks and scripts.
-Table 2.2 lists the Git repositories that provide example notebooks for each model customization component.
+The following table lists the Git repositories that provide example notebooks for each model customization component.

 For a comprehensive tutorial that demonstrates an AI/ML workflow, see the Knowledge Tuning example on the Red Hat AI examples site.